 Improving the efficiency of MapReduce has been of recent interest to the systems community.
-Much of the research presented has required changes to the MapReduce API [25].
-Other work has aimed to be completely transparent to the programmer [26].
+Much of the research presented has required changes to the MapReduce API [27].
+Other work has aimed to be completely transparent to the programmer [28].
 Our work is a combination of both categories.
-We have preserved the baseline MapReduce API, while empowering the programmer to improve performance by working under relaxed assumptions in the Reduce function framework.
+We have preserved the baseline MapReduce API, while empowering the programmer to improve performance by relaxing assumptions in the Reduce function.

-Dryad [3] is a distributed platform that has been developed at Microsoft to provide large-scale, parallel, fault-tolerant execution of processing tasks.
-It allows the execution of computations that are expressed as directed acyclic graphs.
-Dryad also follows the policy of writing locally and reading remotely and has a barrier to control this process.
+Dryad [18] is a distributed platform that has been developed at Microsoft to provide large-scale, parallel, fault-tolerant execution of processing tasks.
 The techniques in this paper can likely be applied to break the barrier in a similar way to the MapReduce barrier.
 Because Dryad is a closed system, we were not able to make modifications to apply these techniques.